Current Students – Spring 2025

 Program Guide & Course Registration

 Please read through the following materials for your program.
-Be sure to submit the Online Registration Form to register for your courses by the deadline, October 14, 2024 (JST).
+Be sure to submit the Online Registration Form to register for your courses by the deadline,

 On-Campus Information